Vegan Herb Mashed Potatoes with a Super Simple Gravy

 1/3 c water

-cover and let cook for at least 20 minutes. they should be soft.
+Cover and let cook for about 20 minutes.
+They should be soft.

-in a small sauce pan melt the earth balance for the gravy on low heat.
+Tn a small sauce pan melt the vegan margarine for the gravy on low heat.

-add in the flour little by little until the mixture turns into a paste-like substance.
+Add in the whole wheat flour little by little until the mixture turns into a paste-like substance.